Jordan-Finlay/Pong/README.md

 - A basic background with no images to distract the user.
 - A classic black canvas with a white ball - as a nod to the classic Atari Pong.

 - A start menu before starting the game to give the user time to read the rules.
-I thought this would be a great way for the user not to be rushed into forcing playing the game without knowing the controls and would ultimately lead to a bad user experience.
-The game runs at the users pace and they're allowed to start when ready.
+I thought this would be a great way for the user to not be rushed into playing the game without knowing the controls and would ultimately lead to a bad user experience.
+The game runs at the users' pace and they're allowed to start when ready.
 <div align="center"><img src="assets/readme/startmenu.jpg" alt="An image of my load up start menu"></div>
 <br />